 Then I saw it, Strawberries Romanoff!
 That’s what I was having.
 The guys were shocked.
 They’d never heard of it, but I pretended I knew exactly what it was.
 I was unprepared for the tableside preparation of a memorable dessert.
 Memorable except for the name, but more on that later.

-Yes, surprising us all, the head waiter returned a few minutes later wheeling a cart that contained a simple bowl of strawberries, cut up into beautiful ruby red chunks.
+Yes, surprising us all, the head waiter returned a few minutes later wheeling a cart that contained a beautiful bowl of cleaned, hulled strawberries, cut up into beautiful ruby red chunks.
 He also had a bottle of Grand Marnier, a small bowl of sugar, and a bowl of what I later found out was chilled whipped and sour cream mixed together.
-He quickly doused the strawberries in a good bath of the liqueur, sprinkled them with sugar and mixed that around.
-Then he scooped the cream on top and made sure every last juicy strawberry had it’s creamy bath.
-He filled a pretty glass with a few spoons full of this decadent treat, placed the rest of the bowl on the table, and wheeled his cart away.
+He quickly doused the strawberries in a good bath of the liqueur, sprinkled them with sugar and mixed that around, then scooped the cream on top and made sure every last juicy strawberry had it’s creamy bath.
+He filled a pretty glass with a few spoonfuls of this decadent treat, placed the rest of the bowl on the table, and wheeled his cart away.
 Oh my God, that was the most delicious end to our meal.

 Boys will be boys

 Of course, the guys started grabbing strawberries out of the bowl with their hands to eat.
-Here and I thought they were so practiced at these lunches.
 Suddenly they ordered more drinks, and in the end, we ate all the strawberries.
 As dinner guests were just starting to line up outside, we were ready to go home.
-But not before our “top sales rep” had removed a shoe and sock to show us his toenails.
-His 4-year-old had painted them for him before he left that morning, and yes, that foot ended up on the table for all of us to see.
+But not before our “top sales rep” had removed a shoe and sock to show us his toenails, painted for him by his 4-year-old before he left that morning, and yes, that foot ended up on the table for all of us to see.
 The waiters looked the other way.
-But hey, if they can have the Winter Hill Gang murdering people in their parking lot, I think they can manage a father modeling his daughter’s pedicure skills, don’t you?
+But hey, if they can have the Winter Hill Gang murdering people in their parking lot, I think they can manage a father’s modeling of his daughter’s pedicure skills, don’t you?

 So how does this connect with Pavlova?

 But that brings me to the whole “memorable except for the name” comment.
 Because yes, I remembered that dessert, and still do.
 And I wanted to make it again sometime.
-This year, for Christmas Eve, since we really couldn’t go anywhere.
-It would make the night special.
-We were looking forward to watching our church’s Christmas pageant on zoom.
-Fancy strawberries sounded like a way to make the evening special.
-I decided to make Berries Pavlova (you’re right not the same dish).
-But I couldn’t really remember what that dessert was called, and Pavlova was the first name that popped up.
-So glad I gave it a try!
+This year, for Christmas Eve, since we really couldn’t go anywhere, and were looking forward to a night in watching our church’s Christmas pageant on zoom, I decided to make Berries Pavlova (you’re right not the same dish).
+But I wasn’t sure, and couldn’t really remember what that dessert was called, so we had Pavlova.
+Another amazing dish we will make again.
 I created my version with flavored balsamic vinegar.
-Maybe for your next special dinner (or a business lunch via zoom?) you’ll give it a try.
+I hope for your next special dinner (or maybe a business lunch while you’re zooming from home) you’ll give it a try.
 It takes a bit of time whipping egg whites and baking, but it really is simple!

 Berries Pavlova with Homemade Lemon Curd